Show Notes: For those who prefer to read rather than watch

 What happens when you are In the Grip is that when you’re under stress, you flip to a less developed part of your personality.
 It’s like you flip from your right hand to your left hand.

-So, what happens in crazy, stressful times is that we all flip to our alternate.
+So, what happens in scary, stressful times is that we all flip to our alternate.

 Right now, it’s as if the entire world has suddenly swapped hands with our writing.
 Imagine if all the right-handed people in the whole world no longer wrote with their right hand and suddenly started using their left hand.
 Imagine how hard it would be for each person and how clunky would all of the writing be.